pengyanb/Trade-Me-Task/README.md

 ### Custom Class
 * ClassExtension
-* ConstantsAndEnums
+* ConstantsAndEnums - Central place where contains all constants and enums used by the project
-* TmtCategory
+* TmtCategory - Custom Class for holding the parsed JSON response from the browsing categories request
-* TmtSearchResultRelatedClass
+* TmtSearchResultRelatedClass - Custom Classes for holding the parsed JSON response from the searching request
-* TmtListingDetailsRelatedClass
+* TmtListingDetailsRelatedClass - Custom Classes for holding the parsed JSON response from the listing details request